Trehinos/any_of/README.md

 ## Overview

-At the core of the project is the `AnyOf` enum, a general-purpose algebraic type, alongside additional types such as `Either` and `Both`.
+At the core of the project is the `AnyOf` enum, a general-purpose algebraic type, alongside additional types as `Either` and `Both`.

 These abstractions allow to express dynamic states, optional values, and branching logic in a natural and explicit manner.

 ### Key Types